 Let your supplier know you are moving and schedule your move-out for your natural gas.

 You have a choice of transferring your current natural gas plan to your new home (assuming it’s in the AGL area).
-Or you can choose to terminate your natural gas agreement when you move-out.
-Any early termination fee is automatically waived when you move-out and provide a forwarding address for your last bill.
+Or you can choose to terminate your natural gas agreement when you move-out, and pay any early termination fee, if applicable.

 This lets you shop for the best natural gas rates in Georgia for your new home.